heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-*1874.* Passengers shuffle like autumn leaves through the doubled cube of the Hall.
+*1874.* Passengers waft like autumn leaves through the doubled cube of the Hall.
 A doctor from Boxmoor talks about the Factory Act and ladies studying medicine---a mother of three chases little William, who shrieks with delight---in the shadows of the allegorical statuary, where nobody watches, a boy in